-Your wedding website is paramount when it comes to getting information out to your wedding guests.
-Whether it’s the details for the day-of or some background on the wedding party, it’s a central hub for all the invited.
-So, it’s not technically part of a traditional invitation suite, but we like to think of it as a necessary component.
-Plus, with Zola, it’s free and you can seamlessly integrate your wedding gift registry into it, too.
+Your wedding website is paramount when it comes to getting information out to your loved ones about your big day.
+Whether it’s the details for the day of or some background on the wedding party, it’s a central hub for everyone you invite.
+Even though it’s not technically part of a traditional invitation suite, we like to think of it as a necessary component.
+Plus, with Zola, your wedding website is free—and you can seamlessly integrate your wedding gift registry into it.
 So why not make one?
 Your friends, family, and other wedding guests will thank you.
-With all that information to share you want to make sure you do it right.
-There are some crucial dos and don’ts of wedding websites.
-Here’s what to definitely hit and what to definitely skip.
+But with all that information to share, you want to make sure you do it right.
+Our wedding website FAQ page has some important questions for you to answer on your site about your special day.

 A wedding website is a website created and shared by an engaged couple.
 Its primary purpose is to act as a touchpoint for your guests to access information about your wedding day or weekend.
 Typically, your website will include details such as your wedding date, location, and travel accommodations.
 Usually, couples will also add information about how they met and introduce their wedding party via their site.

-If you’re worried about publishing your wedding details online for everyone to see, don’t be.
-With Zola, you can password protect your wedding website.
-This way only your wedding guests can access it via a code, which you can conveniently share on your save the dates and invitations.
+Don’t worry about publishing your wedding details online for everyone to see.
+With Zola, you can password-protect your wedding website.
+This way only your wedding guests can access it via a code, which you can conveniently share on your save the dates and wedding invitations.

-As mentioned, the point of your website is to deliver all the necessary wedding need-to-knows to your guests.
+The point of your wedding website is to deliver all the necessary wedding need-to-knows to your guests.
 Think of it this way: Consider all the things your guests may text you to ask about and then add that information to your site.
-You should include the basics: the date, location, travel and lodging logistics, directions, and points of contact.
+You should include the basics: your wedding day, wedding venue information, wedding reception location/reception venue information, travel and lodging logistics, directions, and points of contact.
 Then, add in more: a weekend itinerary, links to your registry, your couple story, and wedding party introductions.

 If you’re having a wedding with a set dress code (beyond standard seasonal wedding attire), be sure to add that to your site, too.
 We recommend including details of expected weather around your wedding date, too, if possible.
 Also, let guests know if there are any other outdoor wedding conditions to prepare for.
-This may include suggesting a shawl for cooler nights or certain footwear if you’re ceremony or reception are taking place on sandy or grassy terrain.
+This may include suggesting a shawl for cooler nights or certain footwear if your wedding ceremony or reception is taking place on sandy or grassy terrain.

 Want everyone posting up a storm during your ceremony?
 Prefer an entirely unplugged wedding?
-Let your guests know upfront.
-Use some space to describe your phone usage guidelines—and be specific.
-If you’re totally fine with phones out at the reception, but don’t want any being used during the ceremony, write that out.
+Social media can be a great tool for hyping up your special day, but it’s also not for everyone, so let your guests know your preferences upfront.
+Use some space on your wedding website to describe your phone usage guidelines—and be specific.
+If you’re totally fine with phones out at the reception, but don’t want any being used during your wedding ceremony, write that out.
 Likewise, if you’ve created a wedding hashtag that you want people to use, list it.
 Pro tip: Make your wedding website URL and hashtag the same.

-This is a no-brainer—it's convenient for both you and your guests.
+Adding your wedding registry to your website is a no-brainer—it's convenient for both you and your guests.
 Don’t make guests visit a bunch of different webpages.
 Instead, consolidate.
 To easily attach your Zola registry to your wedding website, look for the “Add Existing Registry” option when you’re creating your site.
-Don’t worry.
-If you don’t have an existing registry yet, you can always add it to the site once you do.
+Don’t worry: If you don’t have an existing registry yet, you can always add it to the site once you do.
 And, yes, your website can (and should) also link to your honeymoon fund or other Zola cash registry.

 You can also note your wedding registry on your RSVP response card.
 This is particularly valuable real estate if you’d prefer that your wedding guests RSVP via your website and not with the physical response card.